 Dubai International Financial Centre (DIFC) Wills have been available since 2015.
 They enable non-Muslim expatriates the ability to distribute their assets within the Emirates of Dubai and Ras Al Khaimah according to their wishes.
+As of 30th June 2019, DIFC Courts announced they will accept DIFC Wills covering assets outside of these jurisdictions with the caveat that legal advice if received on the validity of these arrangements.

 What Type of DIFC Wills Exist?